 Common Name: Hedge Hyssop

-Gratiola officinalis is a Perennial up to 0.40 metres tall.
+Gratiola officinalis is a perennial plant that can grow up to 0.40 metres tall.

 It has medicinal uses.